speedment/speedment-doc/pages/maven.md

         </executions>
     </plugin>
 ```
-This way, each time we rebuilt, the code will always reflect the current database structure.
+This way, each time you rebuild, the code will always reflect the current database structure.

 ### Using target/generated-sources
 If you have an automated build, you might not want the generated code to sit in the same folder as all your other code.
 A common convention for these situations are to generate the code into the `target/generated-sources/`-folder.
 Most IDEs scan this folder automatically so you will still have access to the in-IDE documentation, but you have a clear separation between generated and hand-written code.